This guide shows you how to use the achievements APIs in an Android application

-- Follow the instructions for installing and setting up your app to use Play Game services in the Set Up Google Play Services SDK guide.
+- Follow the instructions for installing and setting up your app to use Google Play games services in the Set Up Google Play Services SDK guide.

 - Define the achievements that you want your game to unlock or display, by following the instructions in the Google Play Developer Console guide.

-- Download and review the achievements code samples in the Downloads page.
+- Download and review the achievements code samples in the Android samples page.

-- You should also familiarize yourself with the recommendations described in Quality Checklist.
+- Familiarize yourself with the recommendations described in Quality Checklist.